sysprog21/rv32emu/docs/instruction.md

 So in a 16-bit instruction you can load or store any of the 32 integer registers to any of 64 stack slots (if you have allocated that many), and you can do a two-operand operation with either two registers or a register and an immediate.
-It is the more general load, store, and branch formats (CL, CS, CB) that limit you to the 8 "popular" registers and only permit 5-bit unsigned offsets (thus 32 slots indexed by those "popular" registers).
+It is the more general load, store, and branch formats (`CL`, `CS`, `CB`) that limit you to the 8 "popular" registers and only permit 5-bit unsigned offsets (thus 32 slots indexed by those "popular" registers).

-These general CL and CS formats effectively require the register to either be used as a base pointer to a struct or contain a memory address computed in a previous instruction, although you could reasonably argue that the 12-bit immediate field in the uncompressed I-type and S-type instructions imposes a
+These general `CL` and `CS` formats effectively require the register to either be used as a base pointer to a struct or contain a memory address computed in a previous instruction, although you could reasonably argue that the 12-bit immediate field in the uncompressed I-type and S-type instructions imposes a